Breaking into product management? You’re in the right place.

 Aspiring product managers who aggressively pursue PM roles are often successful in their pursuit for the same reason they’ll be successful as PMs: they talk to a bunch of different people and soak up tons of information.
 Professional networking is often the first step in the right direction, and that means reaching out to anyone who makes sense.
 It could be co-workers at your current company, co-workers at your old company, PMs at a company you admire, or anyone in your LinkedIn network that has “product manager” in their title.
 Remember that the more professional connections you strengthen, the more doors are bound to open over time.

-A Structured Learning Experience to Hone Your Product Management Skills
+A Structured Learning Experience to Break Into Product Management

 For some of us, the difference-maker in pursuing a career path can be as simple as adding some structure to the pursuit.
 For example, a hands-on curriculum that facilitates the development of the five product management senses, teaches relevant frameworks, fosters professional networking, and more.